 The 1953 edition of "American gun makers" briefly mentions a John Baker who worked during the flintlock period in Lancaster, Pennsylvania.

-I believe the John Baker entry in the 1983 booklet is mistakenly based on the John Baker of Providence entry in "American gun makers", and I believe that the referenced Providence Township was then part of Philadelphia County.
+I believe the John Baker entry in the 1983 booklet is mistakenly based on the John Baker of Providence entry in "American gun makers", and I believe that the referenced Providence Township was part of Philadelphia County during the Revolutionary War.

 Return to Gunsmith Index